apache/flink/docs/content/docs/concepts/flink-architecture.md

 Formerly, a Flink Session Cluster was also known as a Flink Cluster in `session mode`.
 {{< /hint >}}

-### Flink Job Cluster (deprecated)

-{{< hint danger >}}
-Per-job mode is only supported by YARN and has been deprecated in Flink 1.15.
-It will be dropped in [FLINK-26000](https://issues.apache.org/jira/browse/FLINK-26000).
-Please consider application mode to launch a dedicated cluster per-job on YARN.
-{{< /hint >}}

-* **Cluster Lifecycle**: in a Flink Job Cluster, the available cluster manager (like YARN) is used to spin up a cluster for each submitted job and this cluster is available to that job only.
-Here, the client first requests resources from the cluster manager to start the JobManager and submits the job to the Dispatcher running inside this process.
-TaskManagers are then lazily allocated based on the resource requirements of the job.
-Once the job is finished, the Flink Job Cluster is torn down.

-* **Resource Isolation**: a fatal error in the JobManager only affects the one job running in that Flink Job Cluster.

-* **Other considerations**: because the ResourceManager has to apply and wait for external resource management components to start the TaskManager processes and allocate resources, Flink Job Clusters are more suited to large jobs that are long-running, have high-stability requirements and are not sensitive to longer startup times.

-{{< hint info >}}
-Formerly, a Flink Job Cluster was also known as a Flink Cluster in `job (or per-job) mode`.
-{{< /hint >}}
-{{< hint info >}}
-Flink Job Clusters are only supported with YARN.
-{{< /hint >}}

 {{< top >}}